 Claim Rule: Template: "Send LDAP Attributes as Claims"

 LDAP Attribute: The Attribute that contains the User email addresses set up in Core (typically the User Principal Name, but not always)

 Outgoing Claim Type: Name ID

-Q: Where can I find the Single Sign On URL (ACS)?
+Q: Where can I find the Single Sign On URL (Assertion Consumer Service)?

 A: The Single Sign On URL can be found in the SP metadata provided by Resolver for the specified environment.

 Q: Where can I find the Recipient URL and Destination URL?

 A: The Recipient and Destination URL can be the same as the Single Sign On URL, which can be found in the SP metadata.